-The widespread adoption of the new cutting steel followed from the insistent demand for greater output per machine.
+The widespread adoption of the new cutting steel followed from the inaistent demand for greater output per machine.
 It is not surprising, therefore, that at the same time the machine shop should have been a leading industrial laboratory for new managerial experiments to rationalize and intensify the work process.
 It was no accident that Taylor should have been responsible for both the new technology of high-speed steel and the new school of scientific management; both aimed at increasing the output of labour at a lower cost per product.
 "The modern machine tool, coupled with good management, is a great factor in present-day competition," said a Canadian journal in 1910, "and the shop that is up-to-date is the one that produces at a minimum cost."

 The use of unskilled labour was possible on machine tools which incorporated automatic features, but these mechanisms were installed only gradually.
-In 1905, for example, the Hamilton Heraid found that in Canadian Westinghouse's modern machine shop automatics were not generally used.
+In 1905, for example, the Hamilton Herald found that in Canadian Westinghouse's modern machine shop automatics were not generally used.
 A more common practice for reducing labour costs became subdivision of labour, using handymen as specialists on one simple machine that performed part of the work on a product.
 A 1913 survey of the industry in Canada indicated how far the process had advanced:

 Modern methods of manufacturing are responsible for limiting the employment of men to specific operations only, and pursuit of the plan is making it hard to secure all-round machinists.
-Young men come into the factory and soon acquire the necessary skill to ibid.
-See also G.S.
-Keith, "Five Years' Development of Machine Tools in Canada," CM, VI, no.1 (January 1910), 27-32.
+Young men come into the factory and soon acquire the necessary skill to

-Rolt, Tools for the Job, 197-201; CM, III, no.1 (January 1907), 18-21; no.2 (February 1907), 50-51; E.R.
+58 Rolt, Tools for the Job, 197-201; cm, III, no.1 (January 1907), 18-21; no.2 (February 1907), 50-51; E.R.
 Norris, "Machine Shop Equipment, Methods and Processes," ibid., XVI, no.15 (12 October 1916), 393-95.

-40 Canadian Manufacturer, XXX, no.1 (28 January 1910), 84.
+60 Canadian Manufacturer, XXX, no.1 (28 January 1910), 84.